ntdevabebe/NT-Workshops-Docker/02-Container/A02 - Multiple Containers.md

 Backend: __ntdevabebe/a02-backend__

 1. Deploy the backend server.
-Add atleast the below flags
+Add at least the below flags to docker run command.
 * --env BACKEND_PORT=\<any port\> to define witch internal port the backend-server listens on.

 <details>